roshk99/Robot-Menagerie/README.md

 4. Click `Calibrate`
 5. Save the calibration resutls in the working directory

-### Creating the Skeleton (This section needs to be fleshed out)
+### Creating the Skeleton
+1. Open the skeleton pane to view the markerset.
+Select the Baseline Markerset.
-1. Put the motion capture suit on the person who will be performing the motion and have him/her stand in the center of the space
+2. Have the person who will be performing the motion put on the motion capture suit.
-3. Choose your skeleton and make sure that the number of markers on the skeleton is the same number of markers on the person in the suit
-4. Place the markers on the person in the same locations as the image in Motive
+3. Place the markesr on the person in the same locations as the image in Motive.
+Make sure you rotate the skeleton to ensure you have all the markers.
-5. Have to do something here with the person in the T position
+4. Have the person stand in the T-position in the center of the space and click `Create`
-6. Save the skeleton data (skel file?)
+5. Save the skeleton data

-### Recording a Take (This section needs to be fleshed out)
+### Recording a Take
-1. Something here
+1. Click the record button at the bottom of the screen to record.
+2. Press the same button when done recording.
+3. You can record as many takes as you like.
+They will appear on the left side labelled with a time-code.

-### Exporting the Data (This section needs to be fleshed out)
+### Exporting the Data
 1. `File -> Export`
-2. Export the CSV file format with global coordinates and rotation set to XYZ
+2. Export the CSV file format with global coordinates and rotation set to XYZ.
+You do not need the Rigid Bodies and Rigid Body Markers selected, but make sure Markers is selected.
-3. Check the CSV file output to make sure that there are no blank columns or unlabeled markers (which you can just manually delete from the CSV or go into Motive to fix)
+3. Export as a BVH file
 4. Make sure you save all files (calibration, skeleton, take, csv, etc.) to your working directory before closing Motive
-5. Unplug the Netgear power cord after you are done using the motion capture system and make sure all markers, suits, etc. are properly put away in the motion capture equipment box
+5. Unplug the Netgear power cord after you are done using the motion capture system and make sure all markers, suits, etc. are properly put away in the motion capture equipment box.
+Also make sure the USB key is put back in the yellow envelope which goes inside the motion capture equipment box.

 ## Step 2: Generating the Simulation